Drøbak

 Drøbak is a town and the centre of the municipality of Frogn, in Akershus county, Norway.
-The city is located along the Oslofjord, and has 13,409 inhabitants.
+It is located along the Oslofjord and had 13,409 inhabitants as of 2017.

 History

-Drøbak and Frogn was established as a parish on its own through a royal decree on 8 September 1823.
+Drøbak and Frogn were established as a separate parish by royal decree on 8 September 1823.
 It had been a part of Ås parish.

 Drøbak was established as a municipality on 1 January 1838 (see formannskapsdistrikt).
 It was merged with Frogn on 1 January 1962.